cpowell720/thenewsprint.co/_posts/2015-03-18-olympus-75mm-f18-lens.markdown

 [^1]: Which, oddly, isn’t included in the box at the point of purchase.
 The 75mm lens hood is fairly large in size and is also quite expensive.
 A lens at this price should include a lens hood and a carrying bag in my opinion, especially when you consider the 12-40mm f/2.8 Pro is basically the same price and includes a high end carrying case and a top notch lens hood.

 [^2]: Boy.
 Is it just me or is it blatantly obvious the above photo was shot with an iPhone 6 Plus?
 I mean, for a smartphone camera, wow.
-But I’m starting to think I need a second camera body for reviews like this.
+But I’m starting to think I need a second camera body for reviews like this